Disney California Adventure: Major redesign and expansion

 By 2007, Disney began making plans for major updates to the park.
 CEO Bob Iger said, "Any time you do something mediocre with your brand, that's withdrawal.
 California Adventure was a brand withdrawal."
 Iger briefly considered combining California Adventure and Disneyland Park into one large park, but the price would have cost as much as completely remodeling California Adventure.
 On October 17, 2007, the Walt Disney Company announced a multi-year, $1.1 billion redesign and expansion plan for Disney's California Adventure Park (against its initial $600 million cost to build).
 Each district was reimagined to transform the park from a spoof of modern California culture to a romanticized, idealized version of the state, exploring specific time periods and historic settings inspired by Disney and Pixar stories.
 The project began in December 2007 and was completed in stages.
-Toy Story Midway Mania! opened in Paradise Pier in June 2008, in space formerly occupied by a store and restaurants.
-World of Color, nighttime water and lights show on Paradise Bay, opened in June 2010.
+Toy Story Midway Mania! opened in Paradise Pier on June 17, 2008, in space formerly occupied by a store and restaurants.
+World of Color, nighttime water and lights show on Paradise Bay, opened on June 11, 2010.
 That same year, the park also received a modified name; Disney California Adventure.
-The Little Mermaid: Ariel's Undersea Adventure opened on the site formerly occupied by the Golden Dreams theater in June 2011.
+The Little Mermaid: Ariel's Undersea Adventure opened on the site formerly occupied by the Golden Dreams theater on June 3, 2011.